ardanlabs/gotraining/reading/design_guidelines.md

 * Unless the user needs to provide an implementation or you have multiple implementations, question.

-* Don’t export any interfaces until your user needs it.
+* Don’t export any interface unless your user needs it.
+This includes interfaces for internal testing.
 Users can declare their own interfaces.

-* Don't add an interface just for the sake of testing.
-API's are for users not tests.

 * If it's not clear how an abstraction makes the code better, it probably doesn't.